Hiragana and Katakana : How to learn Japanese ? ひらがな・カタカナ

 Ex: にっぽん Japanese (Japan), ベッド beddo (bed).

-With some effort, it isn't difficult to remember and learn to write kana.
-You just have to be patient and practice writing, reading, rewriting and writing again.
-And after the kana, you will only have to master thousands of kanji!
+- With some effort, it isn't difficult to remember and learn to write kana.
+You just have to be patient as practice makes perfect!